Felbadatcoding/Simple-Text-Fighter/README.md

-The code remains without a defined function - for now.
-Fret not, a new version will come soon!
+Fret not, a better version will come soon!